WeixuanZ/simple-jekyll-theme/README.md

 ---

 This repository is a clone of that for my website, with commits not related to the theme stripped out, also with modifications for generalisation.
-For the commenting system (not included in this theme), check out [my fork of Utterances](https://github.com/WeixuanZ/utterances).
+For the commenting system (not included in this theme), check out [WeixuanZ/utterances](https://github.com/WeixuanZ/utterances).
+For Algolia search integration, [WeixuanZ/search](https://github.com/WeixuanZ/search) may be of interest.

 * [Installation](#installation)
 * [Usage](#usage)